What is mesotherapy?

 - Bruising at the injection site

-- Ulceration and scarring at the injection site
+- Ulceration, scarring and deformity at the injection site

-Currently, it is unknown what happens to the broken down fat cells once they leave the targeted area and what effects the various substances injected have on the body's organs and tissues.
-Once again, further research into the safety of this technique is needed.
+Currently, it is unknown what happens to the broken down fat cells once they leave the targeted area and what effects the various substances injected may have on the body's organs and tissues.
+Further research into the safety of this technique is needed.

 Mesotherapy — yes or no?